-Availability of agendas and reports for meetings of community boards the control of the local authority situated within the community.
+Availability of agendas and reports for meetings of community boards excluded.
+These items are to be indicated on each agenda.

 Where agendas and associated reports are for meetings of community boards, it is sufficient for the purposes of these standing orders that they be available for public viewing at the main office of the local authority and those service delivery centres and public libraries, if any, under